francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 efforts compound.
 So expect progress to be slower at first and suddenly skyrocket later on.
 This compounding is not unlimited of course (we have only so much time).
-I would also say that aiming for more than 3 first-author, high-quality papers per year is likely to reduce the quality of the worka, although this can depend on the type of papers.
+I would also say that aiming for more than 3 first-author, high-quality papers per year is likely to reduce the quality of the work, although this can depend on the type of papers.
 * **Try always the simplest thing first.** As a starting PhD student, I found it tempting to try to solve many problems at once and build a complicated solution.
-However, in research as in again many other things in life, the best first thing to do is to take the next simplest step and add complexity as needed.
+However, in research as in again many other things in life, the best thing to do first is to take the next simplest step and add complexity as needed.
 Live by Occam's razor.